-- 9.93 Planning practice guidance mentions travel plans. - 9.94 This SA assessment considers whether to have a policy on travel plans or whether to rely on current national planning practice guidance and the support of the aligned Core Strategy. - 9.95 Options relating to travel plans have been subject to SA assessment and the findings are as follows: - 9.96 Whether to include a policy
+9.93 9.92 Planning practice guidance mentions travel plans.

+9.94 9.93 This SA assessment considers whether to have a policy on travel plans or whether to rely on current national planning practice guidance and the support of the aligned Core Strategy.

+9.95 9.94 Options relating to travel plans have been subject to SA assessment and the findings are as follows:

+9.96 9.95 Whether to include a policy

-Include a policy on travel plans.
+Option A - include a policy: Include a policy on travel plans.